Crédit Agricole: Institutional changes 1988–2001

 On 18 January 1988, the CNCA Mutualisation Act came into force.
 CNCA was reincorporated into a public limited company, with a 90% stake sold to the regional banks and 10% to staff.
 Crédit Agricole became fully independent of the government, putting an end to the latter's practice of skimming off surplus funds.
 In 1990, Crédit Agricole lost the monopoly on granting low-interest loans to farmers and one year later, in 1991, the "normalisation" process was completed as it was allowed to begin financing large corporations.

 International expansion continued with the acquisition of stakes in Banco Ambrosiano Veneto in Italy in 1989 and Banco Espírito Santo in Portugal in 1991.

 Consolidation among the regional banks began officially in 1990, with the aim of reducing costs.
 The aim was to halve the number of regional banks, and that objective had been surpassed by the turn of the 21st century.
-Meanwhile, 18 of the 94 regional banks were listed on the secondary market through issues of cooperative investment certificates, although most of the share capital of the regional banks remained in the hands of the 5.5 million client stakeholders.

-In 1993, Lucien Douroux, who led the plan to mutualise FNCA, became CNCA's first Chief Executive Officer, having been appointed by Crédit Agricole from existing staff.
+In 1993, Lucien Douroux, who led the plan to mutualise FNCA, became CNCA's first chief executive officer, having been appointed by Crédit Agricole from existing staff.

 In 1996, the group bought Banque Indosuez and then created Indocam, an asset management subsidiary (renamed Crédit Agricole Asset Management in 1999), and Crédit Agricole Indosuez for corporate and investment banking.
 In 1999, diversification continued as the group took a stake in the newly privatised Crédit Lyonnais, and acquired leading consumer finance company Sofinco.

 CNCA was listed on the stock market in 2001 under the name Crédit Agricole S.A.
 This gave the regional banks a listed vehicle through which to carry out major acquisitions.